ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/07-Software Proposal.md

 ## Decision Making Process

-Our team designed the software structure by dividing the system into 4 modular subsystems: a soil moisture sensor, a water pump, brightness sensor, and a grow light.
-We designed it in this way to ensure clarity between individual responsibilities of group members and to show visually what those responsibilities are.
-We designed it using 4 parallel activity loops in order to represent the embedded environment where individual tasks are split up into smaller circuits.
-The inclusion of an initialization step in each subsystem ensures proper and repeatable startup behavior.
-Each subsystem should work together to create a modular system which will monitor, water, and provide light to a plant in real time.
+Our team designed the software structure around four subsystems: a soil moisture sensor, water pump, brightness sensor, and grow light.
+This approach ensured clear roles, simple debugging, and supported independent subsystem development.

+**Key Decisions**

+* Divided into four subsystems to separate responsibilities and maintain clarity between team members.

+* Used four parallel activity loops to reflect real time behavior where each task runs independently.

+* Add initialization steps to each subsystem for consistent startup and reliable operation.

+* Time delays for both water and light subsystem to prevent overwatering and continuous light.

+* Ensured all subsystems work together to monitor, water, and light the plant efficiently in real time.